Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 Note that this call option grants the holder the right, but not the obligation, to buy the volatile asset, in this example Wrapped Ether.
 The underlying asset is volatile, the exercise asset is stable, and the strike price is implicitly the exercise amount divided by the underlying amount (2100 USDC / 1 WETH = $2100).

 For put options, it's the inverse — the holder has the option to sell the exercise asset (WETH) at the strike price.
-The underlying asset is stable, the exercise asset is volatile, and the strike is the underlying amount divided by the exercise amount (which is still 2100 USD / 1 WETH, because for puts the underlying and exercise assets are inverted in comparision with calls).
+The underlying asset is stable, the exercise asset is volatile, and the strike is the underlying amount divided by the exercise amount (which is still 2100 USDC / 1 WETH, because for puts the underlying and exercise assets are inverted in comparision with calls).

 In both cases, upon exercise, the exercise asset is transferred in and the underlying asset is transferred out.
 The simplicity of this *Asset A In, Asset B Out* mechanism is how Valorem Clear is able to achieve gas-efficient, oracle-free clearing and settlement of option contracts.